ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

-OCaml has *inlined* this function. **Inlining** - taking a function and expanding it from its definition - is sometimes a performance win, because it avoids the overhead of an extra function call, and it can lead to more opportunities for the optimizer to do its thing.
+OCaml has *inlined* this function. **Inlining** - taking a function and expanding it from its definition - is sometimes a performance win, because it avoids the overhead of an extra function call, and it can lead to more opportunities for the optimiser to do its thing.
 Sometimes inlining is not good, because it can lead to code bloating, and thus destroys the good work done by the processor cache (and besides function calls are actually not very expensive at all on modern processors).